twse/bobsgame-extras/README.md

 See [Extras page on the Bob's Game Wiki](http://bobsgame.wikia.com/wiki/Extras).

 ### Palm Hardware Emulator
-Program available as expensive in the Google Play Store
+Available as commercial program in the Google Play Store

 Source code copyright: Portions of this software are Palm Hardware Emulator Copyright (C) 2013-2014 Perpendox Software LLC used under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.0.
 All rights reserved.

 ### Palm OS Emulator
-Provided for Informational Purposes Only

 Portions of this software are Palm OS Emulator Copyright (C) 1998-2002 Palm, Inc. used under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.0.
 All rights reserved.

 #### Contributors